CS-433/cs-433-project-2-layers-slayers/README.md

 ## Code organization
 Imaging
 - The Imaging library contains functions to load the images in tensor format and some functions for the data processing (cropping, splitting in train/validation sets, etc.).
-It also contains functions that analyses predictions visually.
+It also contains functions that analyze predictions visually.
 - The features sub-module contains the data enhancement functions for rotations and flipping, and for the filters.

 MachineLearning